 Frequently asked questions about signal-based outreach

-What are the best intent signals for B2B outreach?
+What are the best buying signals for B2B outreach?

 What tools can I use to find intent signals?